June 28, 2026

 Children in Worship

 Under normal circumstances, a nursery for infants and young children is provided during our Sunday school and worship services.
-All nursery workers are required to fill out an application and are subject to a mandatory criminal background check.
+All nursery workers must complete an application and be subject to a mandatory criminal background check.
 A cry room is also located directly off the sanctuary, where parents may train children.
-If the parents prefer, children of all ages are also welcome to stay in the sanctuary with their families during worship.
+If the parents prefer, children of all ages are welcome to stay in the sanctuary with their families during worship.
 Children are a gift from the Lord, and their voices are welcome in worship!

 The Lord’s Table

-We practice a form of open communion at Trinity, meaning anyone is welcome to partake of the Lord's Supper as long as they make a credible profession of faith, avoid heinous, unrepentant sins, and are a member in good standing of a Bible-believing, evangelical church.
+We practice a form of open communion at Trinity, meaning anyone is welcome to partake of the Lord's Supper as long as he has made a credible profession of faith, avoided heinous, unrepentant sins, and is a member in good standing of a Bible-believing, evangelical church.